wolberlab/OpenMMDL/docs/openmmdl_analysis.rst

     -pep = Calculate interactions with peptides.
 Give the peptide chain name as input.
 Defaults to None -r = Calculate the RMSD difference between frames.
 The default is False (accepted values: True/False) -w = stable-water-analysis.
 Defines if the analysis of stable water molecules should be performed.
 The default is False (accepted values: True/False)
-    --watereps = the EPS of the clutering part during the water analysis. will only result in something if "-w True" is added.
+    --watereps = the EPS of the clustering part during the water analysis. will only result in something if "-w True" is added.
 Accepts float (in Angstrom).

 Application
 ------------------------------
-An example of how a command line input for OpenMMDL-Analysis should look like is:
+An example of how a command line input for **OpenMMDL Analysis** should look like is:

 .. code-block:: text
     openmmdl_analysis -t topology.pdb -d trajectory.dcd -l ligand.sdf -n 'LIG'